tyllmoritz/goomba/src/GBABIN/release/gbamprelease/readme.txt

 Make sure the game's size are correct and that they contain a "real" Nintendo header, some unlicensed games seem to use their own headers.
 Also make sure your flashing software allocates 64kByte/512kbit SRAM for Goomba Color.

-Note: If you use a crappy flash cartridge which does not let you use 64K size saves, then use goomba_save32.gba instead of goomba.gba.

 Controls